emilyabrown/IS30-S19-Internet-Society/README.md

 ### Week 3:  TUESDAY (7/09) – Knowledge & Authority

 Wells, H.G.
 (1938).
 World brain: The idea of a permanent world encyclopedia.
 From World Brain, pp. 83-88.
-New York: Doubleday. http://sherlock.berkeley.edu/wells/world_brain.html
+New York: Doubleday.

 Lievrouw, L.A.
 (2011).
 Challenging the experts: Commons knowledge.
 In Alternative and Activist New Media, pp. 177‐213.
 Cambridge: Polity.

 ### THURSDAY (7/11) – Values and Bias in Design

 Winner, L. Do Artifacts Have Politics?
 (Winter, 1980).
-Daedalus, Vol. 109, No. 1, Modern Technology: Problem or Opportunity? pp. 121-31. http://www.jstor.org/stable/20024652?seq=1 - page_scan_tab_contents
+Daedalus, Vol. 109, No. 1, Modern Technology: Problem or Opportunity? pp. 121-31.

 Knobel, C. Bowker, G. (2011).
 “Computing Ethics Values in Design: Focusing on socio-technical design with values as a critical component in the design process.
 Communications of the ACM.

 David D. Clark, John Wroclawski, Karen R. Sollins, and Robert Braden.
 2005.
 Tussle in cyberspace: defining tomorrow's internet.
 IEEE/ACM Trans.
 Netw.
-13, 3 (June 2005), 462-475. http://dx.doi.org/10.1109/TNET.2005.850224
+13, 3 (June 2005), 462-475.

 ### Week 4: TUESDAY (7/16) NO CLASS!!!! – Designers & “End-Users”